mongoose-os-apps/losant-temp-sensor/README.md

 > The best way to check if the device has booted or not is by seeing the device logs via the `mos console` command.

-As a response, the device LED will start to **glow** on successful enabling of the OTA mode.
+As a response, a message will be displayed in the logs saying **OTA Mode on!**  and the device LED will start to **glow** on successful enabling of the OTA mode.

 ## `enableConv`
 This app has the facility to send temperature to Losant in either **Celsius** or **Fahrenheit**.
 By default, the temperature will be sent in **Celsius** but it may be changed to **Fahrenheit** by setting the `enableConv` value as `false` in the app code.

 ## `tempOffset`
 Since this app relies on the **internal temperature sensor** of ESP32/8266, which reads the temperature of the MCU, therefore the temperature readings are bound to be **off by a certain value** from the ambient temperature.
-To make the readings **approximately** equal to the ambient temperature, we may add/subtract a specific value from the readings.
+To make the readings **approximately** equal to the ambient temperature, we may subtract a specific value from the readings.
 That additional value is the `tempOffset`.

-> The graph of MCU temperature and ambient temperature are almost alike if not for the additional MCU internal heat.
+> The graph of MCU temperature and ambient temperature are almost alike if not for the upward shifting due to the additional MCU internal heat.
 The `tempOffset` value compensates for it and that is the core concept of this app.

 This app subtracts `tempOffset` value from the temperature readings so a positive value represents decrement and vice versa.